Mathematics

 Mathematics and Applied and Computational Mathematics 4+1 Option

 The Accelerated Masters Studies Option (4+1 Option) in Mathematics and Applied and Computational Mathematics (MATH-ACM) is designed to allow motivated students to earn both a B.A. or B.S. in Mathematics and an M.S. in Applied and Computational Mathematics with one additional year of coursework.
-This is achieved by a double-counting allowance of up to 13 credits or four graduate level (500-level or above) courses.
-One additional year of graduate work (17 credits) would be needed to complete the Master's program enabling students to earn two degrees in a total of five years.
+This is achieved by a double-counting allowance of up to 16 credits at the graduate level (500-level or above) towards the undergraduate and graduate degrees.
+At least one additional year of graduate work would be needed to complete the rest of the requirements of the Master's program, enabling students to earn two degrees in a total of five years.

 The courses double counted must be elected at the 500 level and include: